ASTM D880 Impact Testing of Shipping Containers

 Request a quote to see why so many companies partner with Keystone Package Testing.
 Have a question about single parcel delivery package testing?
 Contact us and we will determine the best course of action.

 The ASTM D880 test standard has two procedures.
 Procedure A tests the ability of the shipping container to withstand impacts.
 Procedure B tests the ability of the shipping container to provide protection to the contents.
 For Procedure B, the definition of shipping container includes the outer container as well as the interior packing.

 ASTM D880 integrity transportation testing can be applied to a number of containers.
 These include but are not limited to flexible packages, pouches bags, barrels, boxes, crates, drums, kegs, pails, and sacks.
 The standard also allows for the testing of pallet loads and palletized units.
 Heavily loaded units can be tested to this standard.

 Why is impact ASTM D880 integrity testing important?
 Impacts are a common occurrence in transportation.
 Regardless of the method of shipment, air, sea, rail, or over the road, impacts are common.
 They can occur as containers are dropped from one surface to another.
-They can occur as containers are placed on top of each other.
-Impacts happen during normal actions, but can also happen by accident.
+They can also occur as containers are placed on top of each other.
+Lastly, impacts happen during normal actions or by accident.

-It is not uncommon for the procedures in this integrity compliance standard to produce severe mechanical responses in the test specimen.
+It is not uncommon for the procedures in ASTM D880 testing to produce severe mechanical responses in the test specimen.
 Therefore, operating personnel must remain alert to potential hazards.
 Furthermore, personnel must take necessary precautions for their safety and the safety of others,